If you have multiple payday loans and feel like you’re trapped in an endless cycle of debt, you’re not alone.

 These programs are available through professional agencies and are designed to help people pay off multiple high-interest, short-term debts.
 Once you enroll, an expert will represent you and work with your lenders to reduce or settle your debts.

-As with anything else, payday loan relief programs have their pros and cons.
+As with anything else, payday loan relief programs have pros and cons.
 So, before signing onto anything, make sure you know what you’re getting into.

-Debt consolidation loan (DIY consolidation)
+Debt consolidation loan (DIY debt settlement)

 To qualify for the best rates, you’ll either need good credit or a cosigner with good credit.
 Shop around for the best loan before applying.